Kairos Methodology: The Science Explained

 The High Cost of Bad Meetings

 Let's talk about the impact of ineffective meetings.
 According to Dr. Steven Rogelberg, bad meetings significantly drain organizational resources, costing companies billions of dollars annually.
-Dr. Rogelberg's research found that a business with 100 employees has the potential to save $2M per year by cutting out unnecessary meetings.
+Dr. Rogelberg's survey from 2022 on The Cost of Unnecessary Meeting Attendance found that a business with 100 employees has the potential to save $2M per year by cutting out unnecessary meetings.

 The double-edged sword swings not only in time lost due to wasted resources during the meeting, but further research indicates that there are downstream effects triggered by ongoing lack of employee engagement, employee turnover and an overall culture of low performance manifested across the organization.
 Meetings stifle creativity, demotivate employees, and hinder decision-making.